leeyngdo/Database-System-Silberschatz/ch04-intermediate-sql.md

 GROUP BY instructor.id
 ```

 > **c.** Because, it is useful in some scenarios, such as the following query.
 Suppose there is a student 'Alice' who doesn't decide her department yet.
 Now, let's say we want to retrieve the names of all students along with the names of their department.
-Then, without allowing <code>NULL</code> values for non-primary foreign-key attributes, t would not be possible to represent some students like Alice.
+Then, without allowing <code>NULL</code> values for non-primary foreign-key attributes, it would not be possible to represent some students like Alice.

 ```sql
 INSERT INTO students (student_id, name, dept_name) VALUES